Skip to content

 After years of experimenting, I’ve found that different alternatives work best in different types of recipes.
 These are just a few suggestions, but they’re my favorite dairy free substitutes for butter.

 7 dairy free butter substitutes image with text overlay that reads "7 dairy free substitutes for butter.
-Learn about our favorite alternatives & exactly when and how to use them" this recipe
+Learn about our favorite alternatives & exactly when and how to use them"

 Choosing the best dairy free substitute for butter is going to depend on what recipe your making.
 I have a long list of favorite ingredients, and I use each of them differently depending on what I’m making.
 Here are my favorites: